Asian people: United States

 In 1930 and 1940, Indian Americans were identified as a separate race, Hindu, and in 1950 and 1960 they were racially classified as Other Race, and then in 1970 they were classified as White.
 Since 1980, Indians and all other South Asians have been classified as part of the Asian ethnic group.
 Sociologist Madhulika Khandelwal described how "....as a result of activism, South Asians came to be included as 'Asians' in the census only in the 80's.
 Prior to that many South Asians had been checking 'Caucasian' or 'Other'."

 Respondents can also report their specific ancestry, e.g.: Okinawan, etc. Someone reporting these ancestries but no race would be classified as "Asian".
-Unlike Southeast Asians, Afghan Americans, Arab Americans, Armenian Americans, Assyrian Americans, Azerbaijani Americans, Georgian Americans, Israeli Americans, Kurdish Americans, Turkish Americans, Iranian Americans, and Central Asian Americans have not lobbied to be included as Asians by the U.S. Census Board.
+Unlike Southeast Asians, Afghan Americans, Arab Americans, Armenian Americans, Assyrian Americans, Azerbaijani Americans, Georgian Americans, Israeli Americans, Kurdish Americans, Turkish Americans, Iranian Americans, and Central Asian Americans have not lobbied to be included as Asians by the US Census Board.

-In normal American usage Asian does not refer to the people from the Pacific Islands who are usually called Pacific Islanders.
+In normal American usage Asian does not refer to the people from the Pacific Islands (Melanesia, Micronesia, and Polynesia) who are usually called Pacific Islanders.
 The term "Asians and Pacific Islanders" or "Asia/Pacific" was used on the 1990 U.S. census.

-However, in the 2000 U.S. census, the Asian or Pacific Islander category was separated into two categories, "Asian" and "Native Hawaiian or Other Pacific Islander".
+However, in the 2000 US census, the Asian or Pacific Islander category was separated into two categories, "Asian" and "Native Hawaiian or Other Pacific Islander".